aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/batch-processing-multi-threading/batch-process-export-tiff-aspose-imaging-java/_index.md

 String inputFileName = Path.combine(dataDir, fileName);
 ```

-#### Set Up Page Exporting Action
+### Step 2: Set up a page‑exporting action (tiff file rotation)

-Define what actions to perform on each page of the TIFF image.
-Here we rotate each page by 90 degrees:
+Create a `PageExportingAction` that rotates each page by 90 degrees.
+The action runs for every page in the multi‑page TIFF.

 ```java
 try (TiffImage tiffImage = (TiffImage) Image.load(inputFileName)) {